-Because treating ailing patients often requires medication, CPOE has become standard fare in many EHR solutions.
+Because treating ailing patients often requires medication, CPOE has become standard fare in many EMR companies.
 This software feature enables physicians to place pharmacy, laboratory, and radiology orders at the point of care.
-The EHR software then pushes those orders to the appropriate departments or pharmacies for execution.
+The EMR software then pushes those orders to the appropriate departments or pharmacies for execution.

 CPOE helps physicians avoid common medical errors associated with paper records.
 Working in conjunction with clinical decision support systems, CPOE can scan a patient’s problem list as well as their medication list to ensure that the correct medication is assigned, that unnecessary treatments aren't performed, or that dangerous doses of necessary medication aren't administered.

 According to CMS data, 83 percent of the eligible professionals who successfully performed core objectives between 2011 -2013 used CPOE to order medications.
 Over 90 percent of pharmacies are set up to receive electronic orders from CPOE systems.